bhaaksema/guanaco-doc/index.md

 | $E$-distribution                           | $\dfrac{\varphi\to\psi}{E\varphi\to E\psi}$                                                  | ED                     | No          |
 | $C$-distribution                           | $\dfrac{\varphi\to\psi}{C\varphi\to C\psi}$                                                  | CD                     | No          |

+So if a rule $\dfrac{\phi}{\psi}$ is used as a justifcation for some line with $\varphi$, then Guanaco prints one or two new lines above (depending on whether the chosen justification has one or two premises) and prints the relevant premise formula(s) $\psi$.
+If a rule requires user input, then Guanaco still prints the parts of $\psi$ that are determined by the application of the rule.
+For example, if one uses HS to justify $\varphi\to\psi$, then Guanaco prints $\varphi\to\dots$ and $\dots\to\psi$ on two new lines above.
+The user has to fill in the dots.

 Note that with this bottom-up strategy, the user cannot add lines to the proof by themselves.
 The user always needs to select a rule that generates new lines for the user.
+The user _can_ edit the formulas in the generated lines.

+Note that Guanaco always prints the premises in order.
+For example, if the user uses HS, then Guanaco prints $\varphi\to\dots$ and $\dots\to\psi$ in that order, but _not_ $\dots\to\psi$ and $\varphi\to\dots$.
+Guanaco also evaluates the justification HS in that order.
+So if the user edits the lines with these premises and turns around the order of the premises, Guanaco will say that the justification is incorrectly applied.
+This is a limitation of Guanaco, which we can solve if we work on this project in the future.

 ### Other implementation details